 • My foster mom feeds me part of my meals in a snuffle mat and in a puzzle toy.
 I love those and very good at mastering them.
 I like things that stimulates my brain.

 • I love being outside.
-I got to sit out of the deck while the weather was beautiful.
+I get to sit out of the deck and backyard when the weather is beautiful.

 • I may be a cabinet surfer.
 My foster mom tells me down every time I try to help her in the kitchen.
 I know she is fixing something for my foster dog sister and me to eat.
 So, I want to be helpful.

 I have meet quite a few people on my walks.
 I like to observe first, access friend or foe before I meet anyone new.
 I have met children, none under the age of 6, up to adults.
 I love the attention.